neuralDrift/Cooltech-Credential-Repository/README.md

 npm run dev
 ```

+Create a user, then assign admin rights through database to create first admin user

 Client expects the API at `http://localhost:5000/api` (see `client/src/api/axiosConfig.js`).
 If you change `PORT`, update this base URL accordingly.

 ### Windows PowerShell note